 - A clear account of the incident will be recorded on a school bullying notification sheet, the school's database.
-A copy will be printed, signed and dated and given to the headteacher.
-If physical intervention has been used to avert immediate danger or personal injury this will be recorded and parents will be informed the same day or as soon as reasonably practicable. - The headteacher will interview all concerned and will record the incident on Engage. - Parents will be kept informed. - The parents and child of the bully will communicate with the headteacher to discuss ways in which the problem can be worked through and will be given the support needed.
+A copy will be printed, signed and dated and given to the Headmaster.
+If physical intervention has been used to avert immediate danger or personal injury this will be recorded and parents will be informed the same day or as soon as reasonably practicable. - The Deputy Head will interview all concerned and will record the incident on Engage. - Parents will be kept informed.